-Tasmanian Fungi is an online resource for sharing information on the identification, ecology and taxonomy of fungi (more specifically Tasmanian fungi), including Slime moulds (Myxomycota), and on the application of this knowledge for the cultivation, remediation, medicinal and other roles they play in our culture.
+The Tasmanian Fungi website is a not for profit online resource for sharing information on the identification, ecology and taxonomy of fungi (more specifically Tasmanian fungi), including Slime moulds (Myxomycota), and on the application of this knowledge for the cultivation, remediation, medicinal and other roles they play in our culture.

-This website aims to link the general public and citizen scientists, with qualified mycologists.
+This website was created as a backup to the TasFungi Facebook group created by Dr Genevieve Gates, and arose from feedback from those wanting information, but not wishing to use social media.
+It has the same aims of linking the general public and citizen scientists, with qualified mycologists and fungi events.
 Sharing this information between these groups is invaluable to increasing the current knowledge of our ecosystems, perhaps the key to sustaining the astounding variety of life of which we are a part.

 For information on poisonous mushrooms please contact: Poisons Information Centre - 24 hour Telephone Advice Line on 131 126